livepeer/verification-classifier/feature_engineering/README.md

 1.- In order to be able to make use of the Cloud Functions, one must have previously set up a [Google Cloud account](https://cloud.google.com/).

-2.- Enable Storge API.
+2.- Enable Storage API.

-3.- Upload your rendition video data to a bucket named **verifier-renditions** and your original video data to another named **verifier-original**.
+3.- Upload your rendition video data to a bucket named **livepeer-verifier-renditions** and your original video data to another named **livepeer-verifier-originals**.

 4.- Enable Datastore API.
 Here is where the generated training data will be stored.